ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 * all the replacement attorneys will replace all the original attorneys
 * the remaining original attorneys will not be able to make any decisions on the donor’s behalf anymore

-### Change what happens when an attorneys dies or is unable to act
+### Change what happens when an attorney dies or is unable to act

 If the original attorneys are appointed jointly, the donor can add instructions to change what happens when an original attorney dies or is unable or unwilling to act.